Sometimes we arrive at a moment in life when the usual conversations no longer feel sufficient.

 These conversations are informed by my work as an end-of-life doula, my years supporting individuals navigating trauma and addiction recovery, and my ongoing study of Compassionate Inquiry.

-Instead, I offer attentive listening, gentle questions, and a grounded presence that allows you to explore what is unfolding in your life.
+My role is not to diagnose or direct.
+Instead, I offer attentive listening, gentle questions, and a grounded presence that accompanies as you explore what is unfolding in your life.

 At the heart of this work is a simple belief: